sahilseth/params/README.md

 ## Rationale
- > Setting/loading and extracting various options into the environment
+> Setting/loading and extracting various options from/into the R environment

 > A package level alternative for `options` and `getOptions`, to prevent cluterring the space.

+## Main Features
-- ability to store all default options as a tab delimited table
+- ability to store all default options as a tab delimited OR command delimited files
-- automatically check if file.path exists for options relating to files.
+- if a option relates to a file path, automatically check if it exists
-- fetch multiple options as list
+- set OR retrieve multiple options as list
-- print options as a pretty table
+- print all or few options as a pretty table

 ## Main functions

 - set_opts(): set options into a custom envir
-- get_opts(): extract options
+- get_opts(): retrieve options
-- load_opts(): Read a tab/comma delimted file using read_sheet and load them as options using set_opts
+- load_opts(): Read a tab/comma delimited file using read_sheet() and load them using set_opts()
-- new_opts(): create a options manager to be included in a pacakge
+- new_opts(): create a options manager to be included in a R package
-- print.opts(): print pkg options as a pretty table
+- print.opts(): print options as a pretty table, used by get_opts()

+## Examples:

-## Setting up some options
+**Setting up some options**

 ```